espocrm/documentation/docs/administration/emails.md

 Important: By default, regular users don’t have **access** to personal email accounts.
 Administrator needs to allow access to *Personal Email Accounts* scope in Roles.

+Important: This is required to have the email functionality working properly.
+User records need to have their email address (or multiple addresses) set in the *Email* field.
+Only administrator can change the *Email* field for users.

 ## Email Filters

 Email Filters allow filtering of incoming emails according to specified criteria.
 E.g. if you don't want notification messages sent by some application to be imported to EspoCRM, you can create a filter to make EspoCRM skip them.